 By Andrew Cohen

 Kristen Holmquist wears more professional hats than just about anyone at Berkeley Law.
-She juggles three courses during the school year, directs the Academic Support Program, serves as Associate Director of Experiential Education and works closely on equity and inclusion projects.
+She juggles three courses during the school year, directs the Academic Skills Program, serves as Associate Director of Experiential Education and works closely on equity and inclusion projects.

 “I honestly have no idea how she does it,” says Eileen Sherman ’18, who has taken two of Holmquist’s classes and is one of her student tutors.
 “She teaches complex issues of law in the most clear and straightforward way, she really cares about all of her students, and she gives each of them an equal chance to succeed.”